No Control (Bad Religion album): Release and reception

 No Control was released through Epitaph Records on November 2, 1989.
 By the time it was released, Bad Religion had become one of the most critically praised hardcore punk bands of the time, in spite of lack of mainstream success.
-12,000 copies of No Control were originally shipped, and later ended up selling 60,000, making a grand total of 72,000 copies.
-Imported copies of No Control to West Germany were repackaged with a limited edition bootleg 7" of the Bad Religion EP.
-By 1992, No Control had sold at least 80,000 copies, becoming the band's fourth best-selling album at the time (their next album Against the Grain sold approximately 90,000 copies, while its follow-up Generator sold 85,000 and Suffer sold 88,000).
+12,000 copies of No Control were originally shipped, and later ended up selling 60,000, according to Bentley.
+Imported copies of No Control to West Germany were repackaged with a limited edition bootleg 7" of their debut self-titled EP (1981).
+By 1992, No Control had sold at least 80,000 copies, becoming the band's fourth best-selling album at the time (their next album Against the Grain sold approximately 90,000 copies, while its follow-up Generator sold 85,000 and 'Suffer sold 88,000).

 The album has received generally favorable reviews in the years since its initial release, with several reviewers having deemed No Control one of Bad Religion's best albums.
-Allmusic's Johnny Loftus said that it "simply and forcefully continued the shift, delivering a pummel of melodic songwriting made sharp by Greg Graffin's populist cynicism and the stinging barbs of a twin-guitar strike...", and described the change as "welcome, as it makes the band sound that much more direct on principal cuts."
+AllMusic's Johnny Loftus said that it "simply and forcefully continued the shift, delivering a pummel of melodic songwriting made sharp by Greg Graffin's populist cynicism and the stinging barbs of a twin-guitar strike...", and described the change as "welcome, as it makes the band sound that much more direct on principal cuts."
+Author Dave Thompson, in his book Alternative Rock (2000), found it to be polished to a "fine gleam," sounding "even tighter than Suffer, with even stronger songs."

 In a May 2012 interview, Pennywise guitarist Fletcher Dragge stated that his band's tenth studio album All or Nothing had inspired guitarist Brett Gurewitz to write "another No Control".
 Rise Against cited the album as one of their 12 key influences, alongside works by Dead Kennedys, Fugazi and Jawbreaker.

-On June 2, 2016, the song "Change of Ideas" was placed at No. 7 on Loudwire's top ten list "Greatest Songs Under One Minute Long".
+On June 2, 2016, the song "Change of Ideas" was placed at No. 7 on Loudwires top ten list "Greatest Songs Under One Minute Long".